dmbarbour/Sirea/README.md

 Sirea 1.0 will include packages supporting the most commonly accessible resources - mouse, keyboard, graphics, web, state, filesystem, sound, time.
 Developers should (hopefully!) need to write adapters only for more domain specific or esoteric resources and services, and even then only for resources that nobody else has adapted effectively.
 But when those situations occur, the aforementioned features will keep it from being too onerous.

-Specific resources will be discussed in thier corresponding packages.
+Specific resources will be discussed in their corresponding packages.
 However, a few broad resources and idioms will be discussed here.

 ### State